loomnetwork/loom-cli/README.md

 yarn build
 ```

-Create a config file based on the examples provided in the `configs` directory and addythe following bits of information:
+Create a config file based on the examples provided in the `configs` directory by adding the following bits of information:
  - your private eth key
  - you private key on Loom
  - your INFURA API KEY.